Best Alternatives to Satellite TV and Cable

 To see my favorite hockey team I had to upgrade to a special package, and if any of my teams happened to play on a channel I did get the game was blacked out.

-So here was my solution: I subscribed to NFL Game Rewind on NFL.com.
+Sling TV solved this problem almost entirely for me, but in the past I had subscribed to NFL Game Rewind on NFL.com.
 You get to see every NFL game on your computer, including the post-season, but you can’t watch the games until a designated period after they are over.

 So, if you absolutely must be the first person at the watercooler talking about a game this might not be the package for you, but for my purposes it is perfect.